 If your Wells Fargo credit card expired, you should have already received a new one in the mail a few weeks before the expiration date listed on the card.
 If you didn’t receive a new card in the mail and your Wells Fargo credit card expired, you should contact customer service as soon as possible.
 They’ll be able to tell you whether your new card was sent out, and send you a new one if it got lost in the mail.
 The number for customer service is 1-800-642-4720.

 Once you have received your new Wells Fargo credit card, you’ll need to activate it by calling the number on the sticker attached to the front of the card.
 After that, the new card, which will have the same account number but a new expiration date and security code, will be ready to use.
 Make sure to dispose of the old card by cutting it up for security.

 The Wells Fargo credit card grace period is at least 25 days, lasting from the close of the billing cycle to the payment due date.
 This means cardholders have at least 25 days between when their monthly statement closes until the due date to pay their credit card bill.
-As long as a cardholder pays in full during this period, they will owe no interest on their monthly purchases.… read full answer
+As long as you pay in full during this period, you will owe no interest on your monthly purchases.… read full answer

 What you should know about the Wells Fargo credit card grace period:

 Keep in mind that you are not required to pay the entire balance by the due date.
 But if you decide to pay less than the full amount due, you will lose the grace period.

 If you lose your grace period, the remaining balance and any new purchases on your Wells Fargo credit card will start to accrue interest that compounds daily.

 To get a credit card grace period back, you will need to pay the statement balance in full for two consecutive months.

 It’s also important to note that grace periods do not apply to cash advances and balance transfers.